 Big Mouth's first season saw middle school BFFs Andrew and Nick lose countless battles against The Hormone Monster — an imaginary, Bigfoot-like creature slowly turning them into sex-crazed teens.
-But, thankfully (or maybe not?) for them, it looks like he may have met his match.
-Season 2 introduces The Hormone Monster's mortal enemy, The Shame Wizard, voiced by David Thewlis — who you may or may not recognize from Harry Potter.
+But Season 2 introduces The Hormone Monster's mortal enemy, The Shame Wizard.

-Back in the early 2000s, Thewlis played none other than Remus Lupin, once Professor of Defence Against The Dark Arts at the Hogwarts School of Witchcraft and Wizardry.
-His other recent roles include Wonder Woman and Fargo.
-And while he's lent his British accent to background characters of Family Guy in the past, based on his IMDb profile, Thewlis is known for his live action roles.
-So The Shame Wizard marks somewhat of a new turn in his career.
+The character may sound familiar to fans of Harry Potter: he’s voiced by David Thewlis, who played Remus Lupin — a former Professor of Defence Against The Dark Arts at Hogwarts — in the 2000s film franchise.
+The actor has lent his British accent to background characters of Family Guy in the past, but is better known for his live action roles, including turns in Wonder Woman (2017), Fargo (2017), and Zack Snyder’s Justice League (2021).
+So voicing The Shame Wizard marks somewhat of a turn in his career.

 The pointy-eared, bulging-eyed character is almost creepier than the VM Varga creature Thewlis portrayed in Fargo.
 Whereas the Hormone Monsters encourage the teens to embrace their most deviant impulses, the Shame Wizard stokes their innermost shame about their changing bodies and hormones.
 His goal seems to be to demolish what little self-esteem they have, destroying their confidence and taunting them about their mistakes and shortcomings.
 However, Big Mouth’s writers wanted to draw a clear distinction between shame and guilt while writing the character.
 “Guilt is, I made a mistake, shame is, I am a mistake.
 Guilt is, I did a bad thing, shame is, I am a bad thing,” co-creator Andrew Goldberg told Vulture in 2018.